 Although longer content does generally increase ranking potential in Google, stretching out content to meet a certain word count is counterproductive.
 Google is wise to these tactics and it can compromise the user journey of your customers.
 Determine one or two key messages per page and if you have enough to say to justify a page of its own then give it a page of its own.
 Remember that your customers will also be checking out competitor websites so the faster that you can take your customers through the Content Conversion Funnel, the easier it is for that customer to decide that you are the right company for them.
 As web designers, most of our work is focused on reducing effort for visitors and you should do the same with your website copy.

 It’s worth noting that reputable design agencies will produce designs with enough space to fulfil optimal content length requirements and will liaise with you to find the right amount of content for your business.
-If you are unsure, check in with your agency and ask for some guidance.
+If you are unsure, check in with your digital agency and ask for some guidance.